zpaulovics/datetimepicker-rails/README.md

 ### Compatibility

-Tag v3.0.2+, eonasdan: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using https://github.com/eonasdan/bootstrap-datetimepicker.git as submodule, well maintained repo)
+Master from v3.0.2+ and eonasdan branch: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using https://github.com/eonasdan/bootstrap-datetimepicker.git as submodule, well maintained repo).
+Any further development will be made on these branches.

-Tag v3.0.1, tarruda: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using an upgraded version of https://github.com/tarruda/bootstrap-datetimepicker.git as inline code, not maintained)
+Tag v3.0.1 and tarruda branch: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using an upgraded version of https://github.com/tarruda/bootstrap-datetimepicker.git as inline code, not maintained).
+No further development, only bug fix for fatal issues on this branch.

-Tag v1.0.0: Rails 3.2, Bootstrap 2.3.2 & SimpleForm >= 2.0.4
+Tag v1.0.0: Rails 3.2, Bootstrap 2.3.2 & SimpleForm >= 2.0.4 - No further development, only bug fix for fatal issues on this branch.

 ### Dependency